 With Federation, identity uses external standards such as SAML to build the trust relationship between the systems and the identity is held centrally.
 With Federation, the identity uses a trusted token from the originating system that allows the user to log into an application and access information, but the actual user data is held securely.

 As noted above, security is a key reason for adopting SSO.
 When a user has a single identity that they use as part of their day to day work, it is much more straightforward for the IT department to manage permissions through a single interface rather than across multiple admin systems.

 Beyond security, Single Sign On also benefits end users by giving them simpler access to information and as such helps with productivity.
 Users can access their data in a single source, and move information between applications more simply.

 Businesses who choose to implement SSO can sometimes struggle with the complexity of managing a federated identity – ADFS requires extensive configuration – and there are several specialist skills required.

-At igroup we have substantial experience in providing organisations with Single Sign On using ADFS that enables them to combine identities across Microsoft’s offline and online applications (e.g. Office 365 and SharePoint 2013), and with other applications that the business uses.
+At IG CloudOps we have substantial experience in providing organisations with Single Sign On using ADFS that enables them to combine identities across Microsoft’s offline and online applications (e.g. Office 365), and with other applications that the business uses.
 Please feel free to download our white paper about ADFS for more information.

 For more information about how we approach SSO, please contact a member of our technical team to book an initial consultation to discuss your needs.